gialkady/Capstone-Project/README.md

 - Number of mislabeled images.
 - Image shapes vary within class

-Most of the dataset problems can be solved through applying "Image augmentation".
+Most of the dataset problems can be solved through applying "Data augmentation".
+It will be applied in the test time to increase the accuracy.

 ## Data preparation